QuentinRa/blog.quentinra.dev/maths/graphs/_examples/trees.md

 <div class="row row-cols-lg-2"><div>

-The cost for constructing a road from "N" (Neuilly) to "Châtelet" is represented by the value located at the intersection of the "Châtelet" row and the "N" column.
+The cost of constructing a road from "N" (Neuilly) to "Châtelet" is represented by the value located at the intersection of the "Châtelet" row and the "N" column.
 Create a tree from this table.

 ![Minimum Weight Spanning Tree Kruskal Example Table](../_images/trees/mst1-1.png)
 </div><div>